 We will meet students on Sunday, the first day of the program, at 5:00pm at the Valencia Airport (VLC).
 Meeting point is by the Tourist Information Booth at the Arrival Hall.
-Students will then be transported to Teruel by car, a trip of about two hours.
+Students will then be transported to Chelva by car, a trip of about one hour.